 Get Help for Your Administrative Meeting from a DUI Lawyer in Cypress

-Thankfully, you can fight the driver’s license suspension if you contact the California DMV within ten days of your arrest date to request an administrative hearing.
+You can fight the driver’s license suspension if you contact the California DMV within ten days of your arrest date to request an administrative hearing.
 During this hearing, you can try to get your license back.
 A DUI lawyer can help you do this.

 Speak with a Cypress DUI Lawyer Today